 Materials mainly determine the price of the products.
 Besides materials, the factors that raise the price are the graphics and advanced features like lighted-up wheels, ABEC-7 rating bearings, and designs.
 The caster board combined with premium materials and latest features are the pro ripstik claiming higher price.

 Conversely, the boards that feature only the mere basics are the casual ripstik affordable at a budget and cheap price.
 As a beginner, you can opt for both the pro and the casual.
 It depends on your wallet health.

 Whatever version you go to, none will break your bank.
 Your bounden duty is to avoid making the blunder of going for the faulty one.
 This buying guide will arm you with all the information that is crucial to make the right choice.

-Ans: The size of a skateboard and a caster board is same.
+The size of a skateboard and a caster board is the same.
 It ranges 31-34 inches.
-The companies introduce shorter versions that are commonly of 27 inches.
+The companies introduce shorter versions that are commonly 27 inches.
 The height of the rider is crucial to choose the size.
-Rider with taller legs will require 31-34 inches ripstik.
+Riders with taller legs will require 31-34 inches ripstik.

-As per the products go, the regular caster board weight is 7-8 pound and the lighter adaption weigh 5 pounds and around.
+As per the products go, the regular caster board weight is 7-8 pounds and the lighter adaption weighs 5 pounds and around.